trizen/raku-rosettacode/programming_tasks/R/Runtime_evaluation.md

 # [Runtime evaluation][1]

-Any syntactically valid sequence of statements may be run, and the snippet to be run can see its outer lexical scope at the point of the <tt>eval</tt>:
+Any syntactically valid sequence of statements may be run, and the snippet to be run can see its outer lexical scope at the point of the `eval`:

 ```perl
 my ($a, $b) = (-5, 7);